-- The Board has already made some changes to the Basic Education survey to capture more be sure it aligns with changes in the state requirements. - Transition of responsibilities for private school approval are complete and now staff are looking at ways to improve and streamline the application process information about Mastery-Based Learning practices, availability of graduation pathways, delivery of the High School and Beyond Plan, and other priorities.
-We will continue to refine the survey to
+• The Board has already made some changes to the Basic Education survey to capture more information about Mastery-Based Learning practices, availability of graduation pathways, delivery of the High School and Beyond Plan, and other priorities.
+We will continue to refine the survey to be sure it aligns with changes in the state requirements.